2000 Oakland A’s: A Streak Of Playoff Seasons Begins

 Seattle also won, so the division was still up for grabs.
 The A’s and Mariners had played an unequal number of games—Oakland was 90-70, while Seattle was 90-71.
 But prior to the 2012 playoff expansion, the difference between the division title and wild-card was accurately seen as less than substantial, so no makeup games or one-game playoff would apply.
 The only thing up in the air for the A’s was their seeding.

 All of that makes the decision to pitch Hudson in the season finale a curious one.
 The ace was brilliant—eight shutout innings, a 3-0 win that sealed the AL West and his 20th win.
 But the reward for winning the division and the 2-seed was a Division Series date with New York.
-A September slump from the Yankees dropped them to the 3-seed, but this was still the team that was in the midst of a dynasty run.
+A September slump from the Yankees dropped them to the 3-seed, but this was still a team that was in the midst of a dynasty run.

 Being the wild-card would have meant a trip to Chicago.
 The White Sox might have won 95 games, but had nowhere near the playoff experience of the Yankees.
 Going on the road to play the less-experienced team with your ace ready for Game 1 would have seemed like the better play.